 According to a Rita Moore, a 26-year veteran flight attendant (see our Ask An Expert interview), the main areas where carry-on luggage wears out are the handles and zippers, so we paid close attention to them.
 We also examined and researched the material that each bag was made of, as well as the wheels and also the corners of the bags, which is another high-wear area.

 Of the carry-on luggage models that we tested, two had handle issues right out of the box.
 Both the Delsey Shadow 3.0 21 and SwissGear Meyrin had issues with the telescoping tubes sticking in the housing.
-In particular, we had to really shake the Delsey hard to get the handle our completely.
-Those handles were also somewhat rattly, particularly when compared to the more sturdily designed handles of The North Face Rolling Thunder 22 and the Eagle Creek Tarmac 22.
+In particular, we had to shake the Delsey hard to get the handle out completely.
+Those handles were also somewhat rattly, particularly when compared to the more sturdily designed handles of The North Face Rolling Thunder 22 and the Eagle Creek Tarmac.
 We also experienced denting on the Travelpro Maxlite 4 22 and the Travelpro Platinum Magna 22 after checking them in for only one flight.

 The material that a bag is made from will affect the durability as well.
 The Briggs and Riley Baseline Domestic is made from ballistic nylon and scored high in this metric.
 It won't stop a bullet from going through your bag, but it will resist scratches and dirt, and it was the only bag to come through our review process without a scratch on it.
 One reason travelers prefer to use carry-on luggage over checked bags is that you tend to be easier on your gear than airport employees, as according to one baggage handler, they never "do anything with finesse."
 Carrying your bags on a plane also avoids them being carted over belts, in carts, and in and out of holds on planes, though they will get scratched and dirty eventually.

 Of all the bags that we tested, the least durable ones - in our opinion - were the Rockland Melbourne 20, the Delsey Shadow 3.0, and the SwissGear Meyrin.
 Not surprisingly, these were also the least expensive models in this review.
-The most durable seemed to be the Briggs and Riley Baseline Domestic, The North Face Rolling Thunder 22, and the Eagle Creek Tarmac 22.
+The most durable seemed to be the Briggs and Riley Baseline Domestic, The North Face Rolling Thunder 22, and the Eagle Creek Tarmac AWD.
 Not surprisingly either, these are some of the more expensive models available.
 While a high price doesn't always guarantee durability, as with the Travelpro Platinum Magna 2 and its dented frame, there is often a close correlation.

 A final note on Durability is the warranty that may, or may not, come with your bag.
-All of the bags that we tested came with some sort of warranty, though most of them are limited to manufacturing defects and do not cover damage caused by an airline carrier or normal wear and tear.
-So if one of your spinning wheels pops of, it would most likely be deemed wear and tear and not covered.
-Briggs and Riley and Eagle Creek offer great warranties, and say they'll cover any repairs that need to be made to a bag, for life and for free, whether the damage is caused by you, the airline, or a defect.
+All of the bags that we tested came with some warranty, though most of them are limited to manufacturing defects and do not cover damage caused by an airline carrier or normal wear and tear.
+So if one of your spinning wheels pops off, it would most likely be deemed wear and tear and not covered.
+Briggs and Riley and Eagle Creek offer excellent warranties and say they'll cover any repairs that need to be made to a bag, for life and for free, whether the damage is caused by you, the airline, or a defect.
 This is important "fine print" to consider, as we found out first hand during our testing process when we accidentally damaged the SwissGear Meyrin.
 It slid down an escalator (whoops!), permanently damaging the telescoping handle.
 (Note — it was already sticking before the accident, but now is very difficult to extend.)
 While we doubt that any of the bags that we tested would have fared much better in the same fall, if it had happened to a bag with a better warranty we could have gotten it repaired or replaced.
-On the other hand, bags with that kind of warranty come with a hefty price tag ($300 for the Tarmac and $500 for the Baseline) compared to the $120 SwissGear Meyrin, which only warranties against manufacturer defects.
+On the other hand, bags with that kind of warranty come with a hefty price tag ($339 for the Tarmac and $500 for the Baseline) compared to the $120 SwissGear Meyrin, which only warranties against manufacturer defects.
 Long story short, if you are hard on your gear or occasionally clumsy (like us!), then a model with a no-questions-asked warranty is a sound investment.